timvisee/timvisee.com/content/contact.md

 zenn_hide_header_meta = true
 +++

-Here are some channels you can contact me through.

-I speak English and Dutch, though I prefer English contacting me in any of these languages is fine.
-Your best bet is usually to send an email message.
+Please contact me through one of the following channels.
+I speak English and Dutch.

 |              |                                         |
 | :----------- | :-------------------------------------- |
 | **Email:**   | [`3a4fb3964f@sinenomine.email`][mailto] |
 | **Telegram:** | [`@timvisee`][telegram]                |

-_This email address will change over time.
-It's a guard for any spam I might start receiving in the future.
-Any messages sent to it will arrive in my primary inbox._
+_This email address will change once in a while._

 [mailto]: mailto:3a4fb3964f@sinenomine.email
 [telegram]: https://t.me/timvisee